Complete Guide to Online Art & Design Degrees

 Computer animation is the process of making motion images using logarithms and templates.
 Computer animators use technology to create animated images for a variety of purposes.
 Both 2-D animation and 3-D animation is used within this industry.
 Computer-generated imagery, or CGI, is also a term widely used to refer to this type of animation.

-Computer animation can be use in artistic design, story development, video game development, web design, advertising, TV, film, and project management.
+Computer animation can be use in artistic design, story development, video game development, web design, film, and project management.
 Computer animators are in especially high demand within media professions.
 Creative people who love art, storytelling, and the technology can find a successful career in this field.
 Computer animation is also highly competitive, so finding the appropriate degree from a good school is necessary.

 Students of any computer animation degree program should have a portfolio and demo reel by the time they complete their degree.
 A portfolio is a collection of work samples that demonstrates the skills of an individual.
 Potential employers will want to look at a portfolio to assess an applicant’s knowledge of computer animation.